nudge-now/sdk-android/README.md

 To apply our promotion features, you should implement AFPromotionListener. onPromotion() event is automatically called when users tap on an action button of an image message for sale promotion campaigns.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.

-For Actual Currency Items, you should use your in-app billing library codes to show the purchase UI.
+For Hard Currency Items, you should use your in-app billing library codes to show the purchase UI.
 You can get the SKU value from getItemId() method of promotionPurchase object.

-For Virtual Currency Items, you should use your own purchase UI which might be already implemented in your store page.
-Also there are discount options for virtual item sales promotion campaigns.
+For Soft Currency Items, you should use your own purchase UI which might be already implemented in your store page.
+Also there are discount options for soft currency item sales promotion campaigns.
 You can check the discount type using getDiscountType() method of promotionPurchase object.

 1. **Discount Price**: Users can buy a promotion item at a specific discounted price.
 You can get price from getPrice() method.